 Adding a Twitter button

 You probably know this, but Twitter action buttons like “Tweet” or “Follow” can be very useful to develop interactivity with your readers.

 They are also very simple to add to WordPress.

-Either you follow the same steps as for adding a Twitter Feed widget.
-You will then come across a page of this style.
+Follow the same steps as for adding a Twitter Feed widget.
+You will then come across this page.

 Copy and paste the code obtained on your site and admire the result! 😉